ZedThree/fort_depend.py/docs/advanced_usage.rst

 will replace instances of ``MACRO`` with ``42`` according to the usual C99 preprocessor rules.
-This can be used to conditionally ``use`` some modules or change which module is `use`d at compile time.
+This can be used to conditionally ``use`` some modules or change which module is used at compile time.

 Full command line arguments: